adventurouscricket/adventurecricket/README.md

-- 👋 Hi, I’m @adventurecricket
+- 👋 Hi, I’m @adventurouscricket
 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning Machine Learning, Deep Learning,...
 - 💞️ I
-- 📫 How to reach me: https://www.linkedin.com/in/adventurecricket
+- 📫 How to reach me: https://www.linkedin.com/in/adventurouscricket

 <!---
 adventurecricket/adventurecricket is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.